cortex-lab/phy/docs/clustering.md

 sorting, filtering, `Control+Space`, and multi-selection remain available.
 The Merge View status shows the number of staged clusters, selected similar clusters, and the total that `G` will merge.

-Move candidates between the two views with `Control`-right-click or drag-and-drop.
+Move candidates between the two views with right-click or drag-and-drop.
 Drag within Merge View to reorder candidates.
-The first blue reference cannot be moved or removed, and the selection order shown by scientific views is always the Merge View order followed by selected Similarity View rows in visible table order.
+The first blue reference cannot be reordered, but it can be transferred when another staged row remains.
+The next row then becomes the blue reference and the old reference remains selected in Similarity.
+The final staged row cannot be transferred, and the selection order shown by scientific views is always the Merge View order followed by selected Similarity View rows in visible table order.
 Transfers, table sorting, and Merge reordering redraw order-dependent views, while each cluster keeps the same color across tables and scientific views for the entire Merge session.
 Press `Backspace` to clear only the Similarity View selection when the merge should contain only the staged rows.

-Press `G` to commit the staged clusters plus the selected Similarity candidates.
+Press `G` to commit the staged clusters plus all selected Similarity candidates, including selected rows currently hidden by a filter.
 The resulting unit becomes the sole Cluster View selection, Merge mode closes, and Similarity View is recomputed around the result. phy clears the Cluster View filter, keeps its sort, brings the result into view, and leaves it ready for immediate quality assignment.
 Press `V` again to stage it for another